Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Summary

 {\bf Detection of lensed BH-BH mergers in low latency is challenging.} Although more numerous than lensed NS-NS mergers, lensed BH-BH mergers are challenging to identify in low latency because their masses inferred assuming no magnification is at play ($\mu=1$) overlap with the population that is not lensed.
 In other words, in the mass-distance plane essentially every BH-BH detection is a \emph{candidate} lensed BH-BH.
 This is due to the steep slope of the BH mass function that has emerged from the catalogue of GW detections to date.
-We stress that Figure~\ref{fig:contours} should not be taken as implying that all BH-BH detections are lensed, and we draw the reader's attention to the relative rates in Table~\ref{tab:relative}.
+This does not imply interpreting all BH-BH detections as being lensed -- the relative rate of lensed detections is $\simeq1{:}1000$ (Table~\ref{tab:relative}).

-{\bf Multiple detections of lensed BH-BH mergers is challenging.} Detection strategies based on identifying more than one lensed image of a BH-BH source are also challenging.
-This is because lensed BH-BH mergers are predicted to suffer relatively low lens magnifications of $\mu\simeq2-10$.
+{\bf Multiple detections of lensed BH-BH mergers are challenging.} Detection strategies based on identifying more than one lensed image of a BH-BH are also challenging.
+This is because lensed BH-BH mergers are predicted to be dominated by relatively low lens magnifications of $\mu\simeq2-10$.
 Consequently, the arrival time difference between lensed images of distant BH-BH mergers is typically long compared with the hour-long timescales on which GW detectors operate continuously without interruption.
 Moreover at these magnifications, lenses with relatively flat density profiles such as groups and clusters of galaxies are prone to only produce one lensed image.
-These issues reduce the efficiency of this selection method and motivate improvements in GW detector duty cycles and work to clarify the details of the relationship between magnification and multiplicity across the lens mass function.
+These issues reduce the efficiency of this selection method and motivate longer GW detector duty cycles {that maximize overlap between different GW detectors and detailed work on the relationship between magnification and multiplicity across the lens mass function}.

-{\bf Most lensed NS-NS mergers ``live'' in the mass gap.} Selection of candidate lensed NS-NS mergers in the mass-distance plane in low latency is relatively efficient because $>50$ per cent of them are predicted to be placed in the mass gap between NS and BH when lens magnification is ignored in rapid analysis post-detection.
-Selection of candidate lensed NS-NS mergers on the $\pgap$ measure released by LIGO-Virgo in their third run is therefore a useful tool.
-However, cleaner selection of candidates would be achieved if mass and/or mass ratio posteriors could be made available in low latency.
-This is discussed in more detail in a companion paper \citep{Bianconi2022}.
+{\bf Lensed NS-NS mergers are magnified in to the mass gap.} Selection of candidate lensed NS-NS mergers in the mass-distance plane in low latency is relatively efficient because $>50$ per cent of them are predicted to {have been magnified in to the mass gap between NS and BH}.
+Selection of candidate lensed NS-NS mergers on the $\pgap$ measure that the LVK collaboration began releasing in low latency in their third run is therefore a useful tool.
+However, cleaner selection of candidates would be achieved if mass and/or mass ratio posteriors could be made available in low latency \citep{Bianconi2022}.